nethi/prometheus/README.md

 # Zstats collector: A modified Prometheus server.

-This is a modified version of prometheus server that streams metrics from customer's cluster to a remote server that is running in the cloud.
+This is a forked and modified version of Prometheus server that efficiently streams metrics from a user’s cluster to a remote server that is running in the cloud.
+This project came out of a need to augment Zebrium’s autonomous monitoring service by correlating log anomalies with anomalies detected within a group of related metrics.

+You can read all about what we have done in this blog.

+Quick summary:
 1. Metrics are streamed realtime.
-2. Uses very little network bandwidth.
+2. Uses very little network bandwidth (testing shows 500x reduction over raw).
-3. It does not store metrics locally (no tsdb).
+3. It does not store metrics locally (no TSDB).
 3. Every sample scraped locally will reach the remote server. (i.e no dropping of metrics because of timestamp ordering issues).
 4. Adds extra labels, that can be used to join these collected metrics with the logs.
 Please see our log collector which adds similar labels [here](https://github.com/zebrium/ze-kubernetes-collector)